 This massive, 601-room tower in Downtown Miami is a pretty standard business hotel, but modern rooms and generally low rates make it a solid option.

 With 601 rooms on 31 floors, this Marriott is a behemoth by Miami standards.
 Set in Downtown Miami's financial district, it towers over Biscayne Bay.
 Business travelers, cruise-ship passengers, and guests cashing in on their Marriott rewards points fill the hotel, but the lobby remains sleepy as they check in and out.
-Also, the bar is mostly empty day and night, and the restaurant is scarcely full.
-Guests tend not to socialize.

 This is an ideal spot in Downtown’s financial district for business travelers.
 It's just 20 minutes from Miami International Airport, but the fun is elsewhere.

 The hotel is connected by a direct hallway to the Grand, a complex of offices, condos, a couple of shops, five restaurants, offices, and condominiums that faces Biscayne Bay and also houses Doubletree Grand Biscayne Bay hotel.
 The surrounding area is otherwise fairly dull, but it's conveniently located in the financial district for business travelers.
 South Beach is a 10-minute, $15 cab ride away.

 Rooms are large, with modern amenities like iPod docks and flat-screen TVs